List of Kentucky supplemental roads and rural secondary highways (700–799): Kentucky Route 721

 Kentucky Route 721 is a 6.6 mi rural secondary state highway in western Knott County that runs from Kentucky Route 1088 southeast of Cordia to Kentucky Route 550 at Fisty via Ritchie.

 Kentucky Route 722

 Kentucky Route 722 is a 4.332 mi rural secondary state highway in east central Logan County that runs from Kentucky Route 1588 to U.S. Route 68.

+History

+KY 722 was formed by 1957.

+The original KY 722 ran from US 62 (now KY 93) in Iuka to KY 453 in Grand Rivers; this became part of KY 917 when that route was extended south (now decommissioned south of new US 62).

 Kentucky Route 723

 Kentucky Route 723 is a 18.257 mi rural secondary state highway in eastern Livingston County and northwestern Crittenden County that runs from Haynes Park Road and a boat ramp on the Cumberland River in Pinckneyville to Kentucky Route 135 and School Avenue in southern Tolu via Salem and Irma.